-- Elementary families are offered two options for returning to school – to start with distance learning and return to hybrid when possible, or to commit to a full distance learning program for the entire academic year.
+- Elementary families were offered two options for returning to school in August – to start with distance learning and return to hybrid when possible, or to commit to a full distance learning program for the entire academic year.

 - In-person instruction will occur through an A/B schedule: half of the class each day for grades 1-5; and half of the class in a.m., and half in p.m., for Pre-K, TK, Y5, and K.